 Businesses often struggle to get end-to-end visibility into their cloud resources.
 This lack of insight drives inefficient resource allocation, unnoticed security vulnerabilities, and difficulties in tracking usage and costs.

-Solution: Implement comprehensive cloud monitoring tools such as CloudWatch and Datadog that provide end-to-end visibility with real-time analytics on resource usage, performance metrics, and security status.
+Solution: Implement comprehensive cloud monitoring tools, such as CloudWatch and Datadog, to provide end-to-end visibility with real-time analytics on resource usage, performance metrics, and security status.
 Deploying centralized logging and conducting regular audits of cloud resources also helps maintain streamlined operations.

 2. Cost Management and Optimization

 Businesses frequently struggle with unexpected bill spikes.
-This may happen due to overlooking on-demand pricing, not using cost-saving techniques, unused or underutilized resources, and complex pricing models.
+This may happen due to overlooking on-demand pricing, failing to use cost-saving techniques, underutilized or unused resources, and complex pricing models.

 Solution: Implement automated cost monitoring to identify unusual spending patterns early.
 Regularly right-size resources to ensure applications run on appropriately sized infrastructure.